What do you need to run a quick-service restaurant or commercial kitchen?

 - Basics (pens/paper/staplers/clips): Like many of these tools, buying in bulk and budgeting ahead can help save on future costs.

-- Cleaning and waste supplies: Items such as bins, garbage bags, recycling, brooms, mops, cleaning agents and disinfectant will help your restaurant maintain a level of cleanliness to stay compliant and attractive.
+- Cleaning supplies: Items such as trash cans, trash bags, brooms, mops, and disinfectant wipes will help your restaurant maintain a level of cleanliness to attract customers.

 You might not need a traditional break room, but consider spaces dedicated to your staff.
 Giving employees an area to unwind with amenities — even small ones like comfortable chairs and a stocked fridge — is a nice step to attract and retain talent.